 With a slim pro-climate majority in Congress and a climate champion in the White House, we have a unique opportunity to pass federal policy to address the climate crisis in this critical decade.

-We helped organized events with Representatives Rashida Tlaib, Andy Levin, Debbie Dingell, and at the office of Representative Elissa Slotikin.
+We helped organize events with Representatives Rashida Tlaib, Andy Levin, Debbie Dingell, and at the office of Representative Elissa Slotkin.
 We met with the staff of Senators Stabenow and Peters.
 We organized hundreds of calls and emails into their offices.

 Fossil fuel interests are still doing everything they can to try to stop the bill and are pressuring the Senate to water down this language and climate provisions.
 These special interests have succeeded in delaying action on climate change for decades.
 We cannot let them succeed in watering down these bills.

 Sign up for our email list so we can keep you updated, and share opportunities to take action.

 Thank you for using your voice during this crucial window for federal climate justice action!

 In November 2022, President Biden issued an updated draft rule to cut methane and other harmful pollutants from new and existing oil and gas operations.
 The updated rule builds on the draft rule released by EPA in 2021, incorporates much of the feedback offered by communities in the past year, and is an important step towards addressing the climate crisis, safeguarding public health, and creating new jobs in the methane mitigation industry.
 Still, there is more work to be done to ensure that the strongest possible methane safeguards are quickly finalized.
 The public engagement process outlined by EPA – which includes public hearings on January 10-11, and a public comment period, which will began Tuesday December 6th and will end on Monday, February 13 – is an important opportunity for communities across the country to make their voices heard, and demand that EPA adopts strong, comprehensive methane safeguards to protect our health and our planet.